 Even though you might feel like heading straight into the shower after a workout, take time to stretch properly.
 This helps your body recover from the workout and reduces any post-workout stiffness that you might feel the next day.

 Why is warming up important?
 When you exercise, you put repeated pressure on your muscles, forcing them through a series of movements until they become tight and stiff.
 If you try and do this on brittle, cold muscles, they are likely to snap or rupture.

 Another reason for warming up is that it increases the range of motion of your body.
 This means you’ll be able to perform your exercise better and enjoy better flexibility in your joints and muscles.

 Why is stretching important?
 When you work out, lactic acid builds up in the muscles and causes the soreness that you feel the next day.
-By stretching, this lactic acid is eliminated into the body and you won’t feel so achy.
+By stretching, this lactic acid is eliminated from the body and you won’t feel so achy.

 In addition, the workout can cause strain in your muscles.
-If the tension is not released, your muscles will begin to put pressure on your joints or on other muscles.
+If the tension is not released, your muscles will begin to put pressure on your joints or other muscles.
 Over time this can cause injury or chronic pain.
 The stretches you do will improve the flexibility of the muscles you just used and make sure they work properly for the rest of the day.

 The best time to do stretches

 If you’re stretching, any time is good.
 Aim to do it consistently and with focus, breathing into the move and keeping your posture in mind.